Rajasthan Royals' Shimron Hetmyer announces arrival for IPL 2025 by breaking tripod camera [WATCH] - Cricxtasy

 Shimron Hetmyer took part in his first batting practice session with Rajasthan Royals ahead of IPL 2025.

-The 28-year-old was one of the six players retained by Rajasthan Royals ahead of the IPL 2025 mega auction.
+The 28-year-old was one of the six players retained by Rajasthan Royals ahead of the mega auction.
 Hetmyer was retained for INR 11 crore.
-The other retained players of Rajasthan Royals include skipper Sanju Samson, Yashasvi Jaiswal, Dhruv Jure, Riyan Parag and Sandeep Sharma.
+The other retained players of Rajasthan Royals include skipper Sanju Samson, Yashasvi Jaiswal, Dhruv Jurel, Riyan Parag, and Sandeep Sharma.

 ALSO READ: